-However, the biomethane potential (BMP) of these organic materials has to be determined to get insight into the necessary design parameters for anaerobic digesters.
-This test is also essential to confirm assumed biogas yield estimates based upon text-book data.
-The viability of many a biogas project has depended on these early tests.
+However, the biomethane potential (BMP) of these organic materials has to be determined to get an insight into the necessary design parameters for anaerobic digesters.
+This test is also essential to confirm assumed biogas yield estimates based on textbook data.
+The viability of many biogas projects often depends on these early tests.

-The data from biomethane potential tests must satisfy the highest demands for data accuracy and precision with regards to methane potential (biomethane potential) testing and anaerobic toxicity assays.
-It is used to assess whether biogas yield will be enough for a plant to go-ahead for new AD projects.
-For existing AD operators these tests are used to base decisions on whether or not to accept novel incoming feedstock streams.
+The BMP test is crucial to assessing whether the biogas yield will be enough for a plant to go ahead with new AD projects.
+For existing AD operators, these tests are used to base decisions on whether or not to accept novel incoming feedstock streams.

-For that reason, we advise the users of these services to choose a leading supplier of analysis to the biogas industry, with all relevant quality of service accreditations by the relevant third-party assessors.
+For that reason, we advise the users of these services to choose a leading supplier of analysis to the biogas industry with all relevant quality of service accreditations by the relevant third-party assessors.